ROS-Ready

 "Now, if you two don't mind, I'm going to bed before either of you come up with another clever idea to get us killed or worse… expelled!"

-execute roscore in a different terminal and try again.
+If you encounter the error ERROR: Unable to communicate with master!, execute roscore in a different terminal and try again.

 Exercise Solution